Stellar foliation structures on surfaces: Abstract

 \section{Abstract}

 We introduce the notion of a zebra structure on a surface, which is a more general geometric structure than a translation structure or a dilation structure that still gives a directional foliation of every slope.
 We are concerned with the question of when a free homotopy class of loops (or a homotopy class of arcs relative to endpoints) has a canonical representative or family of representatives, either as closed leaves or chains of leaves joining singularities.
 We prove that such representations exist if the surface has a triangulation with edges joining singularities (in the zebra structure sense).
-Our results hold for both closed surfaces and non-compact surfaces.
+In the special case when the surface is closed, we describe several geometric conditions that are equivalent to the existence of canonical representations in every homotopy class of closed curves.